zlubsen/dis-rs/README.md

 ## Supported versions and maturity

 `dis-rs` focuses on versions 6 and 7 of the DIS protocol.
-Version 7 is considered leading, meaning that v6 PDUs are mapped to v7 models transparently to the user (irregardless of the wire-format version).
+Version 7 is considered leading, meaning that v6 PDUs are mapped to v7 models transparently to the user (regardless of the wire-format version).

 ## Resources